Gaalipata 2

 Gaalipata 2 is a 2022 Indian Kannada-language romantic comedy film written and directed by Yogaraj Bhat.
-Despite the title, the film is not a sequel to 2008 film Gaalipata and is a namesake sequel. it features an ensemble cast consisting of Ganesh, Anant Nag, Diganth, Pawan Kumar, Vaibhavi Shandilya, Samyuktha Menon, and Sharmiela Mandre.
+Despite the title, the film is not a sequel to 2008 film Gaalipata and is a namesake sequel.
+It features an ensemble cast consisting of Ganesh, Anant Nag, Diganth, Pawan Kumar, Vaibhavi Shandilya, Samyuktha, and Sharmiela Mandre.

 Ganesh and Bhat were collaborating for the fourth time with this film, while it was the fifth film for Diganth with the director.
-Director Pawan Kumar of Lucia fame, who has worked with Bhat earlier as a screenwriter and an actor in Manasaare (2009) and Pancharangi (2010), also faced the camera.
+Director Pawan Kumar of Lucia fame, who had worked with Bhat earlier as a screenwriter and an actor in Manasaare (2009) and Pancharangi (2010), also faced the camera.
 It was released in theaters on 12 August 2022.
 Subsequently, it was released for OTT on 5 October 2022, through ZEE5.

 Premise

 Gani, 'Mugilpete' Diganth, and Bhushan are college friends, who return to Neer Kote, Malnad, to visit their ailing Kannada teacher Kishore Meshtru.
 Kishore seeks the trio's help to search for his long lost son Revanth aka Appu.
-How does the trio help Meshtru in finding Appu forms the crux of the plot.
+How the trio help Meshtru in finding Appu forms the crux of the plot.